API documentation

 /api/v1/files/Lookup file metadata by its public ID.
 No password needed — the file ID itself is the credential.

 Returns metadata only (no binary).
-Use POST /d/{id} to download the bytes.
+Use POST /d/{id} to download the bytes or HEAD /d/{id} for a lighter probe.

 Response — 200 OK